 For years we have suggested to clients that their life, especially their financial life, is like a big jigsaw puzzle.
 There are a lot of pieces that need to fit together to complete the puzzle.
-When we ask, “What it the most important piece of a jigsaw puzzle?”
-The response is always something like “the corners”, “the edges”, “the first piece”, or “the last piece”.
+When we ask, “What is the most important piece of a jigsaw puzzle?” the response is always something like “the corners”, “the edges”, “the first piece”, or “the last piece”.
 All are good answers, but not the one we feel is the most important answer.

 Our role in the planning process is to be the “box top” for you.
 We’ll help you to identify, organize, and assemble each of you unique, financial puzzle pieces so they’ll fit nicely together, providing you the outcome you desire.

 Next is a strategy meeting.
-Before we can create together a comprehensive, effective, and long-term retirement strategy that is custom tailored to your needs.
+Before we can create together a comprehensive, effective, and long-term retirement strategy that is custom-tailored to your needs.
 We need to examine the details.
 What is your current investment allocation?
 Do you understand the factors that influence risk and returns?
 Will the portfolio do what you want it to do in retirement?
 What about insurances?
 What about college education?
 Should you pay off the house?
 When should you claim Social Security?
 Have your estate planning issues been addressed recently and correctly?
 All the decisions made concerning your money are just as important as the money itself.
 Retirement planning is a collection of many financial puzzle pieces with specific rules on how they fit together.

 Implementation is our third meeting.
 Once you understand what you have and how it works, what will you do with the information?
 How will you implement the strategies?
 Statistics show that most people won’t implement on their own – life and emotion get in the way.
 We make sure your options are understood and the path forward is clear.
 The primary objective is to get and keep you on the right track.
 We strive to make this process transparent, quick, and painless for you.

 Creating and implementing a plan is only the beginning.
 Every day we are bombarded with news and messages designed to confuse, intimidate, and scare.
-In fact, behavioral psychologists have coined a term for it: ‘rationally irrational’ – we are hard wired to respond to certain stimuli and often act against our own interests.
+In fact, behavioral psychologists have coined a term for it: ‘rationally irrational’ – we are hard-wired to respond to certain stimuli and often act against our own interests.
 This is why we consider financial coaching to be an intricate piece to your financial puzzle.

 Our investment advisory services are a fee-based arrangement with our clients.
-We are not a commission based, transactional firm.
+We are not a commission-based, transactional firm.